SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-Feature-Receivers.md

 ## Removing sandbox solution containing feature receiver code from your site

-If your sandbox solution contains feature receivers logic for feature deactivation, and it's important that they are executed, before code-based support is completely removed, you should ensure that these features are deactivated before the code-based support is disabled from SharePoint Online.
+If your sandbox solution contains feature receivers logic for feature deactivation, and it's important that they are executed, you should ensure that these features are deactivated before code-based support is disabled from SharePoint Online.

-You can uninstall sandbox solutions from SharePoint Online after the code-based support is disabled, but your faeture receiver code would not be executed even though features are getting moved from the site.
+You can uninstall sandbox solutions from SharePoint Online after the code-based support is disabled, but your feature receiver code would not be executed even though features are being moved from the site.

 When you deactivate your existing sandbox solution from your sites, any assets or files deployed by using declarative options are not removed.
 However, the features in the sandbox solution are automatically deactivated and the event receiver is removed.